msaljuk/where2apply-api/README.md

 ```

 ## Version Control
 To make any changes to the API or script, submit a PR.
 After code review, it'll be merged to `master`.
-The `master` branch is linked to the Heroku Dashboard so any new deploys on Github automatically trigger a reploy on Heroku.
+The `master` branch is linked to the Heroku Dashboard so any new deploys on Github automatically trigger a redeploy on Heroku.